 Although maternal health care has improved over the past 20 years, the pace has been slow.
-The maternal mortality ratio has decreased from 740 deaths per 100,000 live births in 1990 to 451 per 100,000 live births in $2007^{62}$ ; however, if the current trends continue, maternal mortality will only be reduced to 340 per 100,000 live births by 2015 instead of the MDG target of 185 per 100,000 by 2015.
-In order to overcome the major cost barrier to supervised delivery and other maternal health care services, the government of Ghana declared maternal mortality a national emergency in 2008 and exempted pregnant women from paying NHIS premiums so as to ensure their free access to maternal health care.
+The maternal mortality ratio has decreased from 740 deaths per 100,000 live births in 1990 to 451 per 100,000 live births in 200762; however, if the current trends continue, maternal mortality will only be reduced to 340 per 100,000 live births by 2015 instead of the MDG target of 185 per 100,000 by 201563.
+In order to overcome the major cost barrier to supervised delivery and other maternal health care services, the government of Ghana declared maternal mortality a national emergency in 2008 and exempted pregnant women from paying NHIS premiums so as to ensure their free access to maternal health care64.

-&lt;sup>61 As of June 2010.
+61 As of June 2010.
 The National Health Insurance Scheme website

-&lt;sup>62 Statistical figures in this section are taken from the Ghana Statistical Service, Ghana Health Service and Macro International Inc. (2009), "Ghana Maternal Health Survey 2007", when no specific reference is
+62 Statistical figures in this section are taken from the Ghana Statistical Service, Ghana Health Service and Macro International Inc. (2009), "Ghana Maternal Health Survey 2007", when no specific reference is

 The Ghana Maternal Health Survey 2007 shows that the proportion of pregnant women who received antenatal care (ANC) from skilled providers stands at 96%.
 In urban areas, about 89% of women made four or more antenatal visits during pregnancy, compared with 70% of women in rural areas.
 In general, births to rural and poorly educated women were much less likely than others to receive medical assistance from a health professional at delivery and to be delivered in a health facility.
 Nationally, 54% of births were delivered in health facilities and 55% of births were delivered by a skilled provider (doctor, nurse/ midwife or auxiliary midwife).
 However, in the Northern Region, only 26% of births took place in health facilities and 27% of births were assisted by a skilled provider.
-88% of women with secondary education or higher delivered in a health facilities were access problems (distance to facility, transportation problems, no one to accompany and not knowing where to go), that some of the women thought it was not necessary to do so, lack of money and so on.
+88% of women with secondary education or higher delivered in a health facilities compared to 31% with no education.
+The major reasons given for not delivering in health facilities were access problems (distance to facility, transportation problems, no one to accompany and not knowing where to go), that some of the women thought it was not necessary to do so, lack of money and so on65.

-In order to accelerate the efforts to overcome bottlenecks towards improving maternal health, in 2011, the government identified family planning, emergency obstetric and neonatal care, and the need for a skilled attendant at delivery as three key priority interventions to improve maternal health and developed a Country Action Plan to accelerate the interventions and monitor progress.
+In order to accelerate the efforts to overcome bottlenecks towards improving maternal health, in 2011, the government identified family planning, emergency obstetric and neonatal care, and the need for a skilled attendant at delivery as three key priority interventions to improve maternal health and developed a Country Action Plan to accelerate the interventions and monitor progress66.